If you are unable to open Google Chrome browser, you can find below the steps to fix the problem of Google Chrome Not Opening in Windows 11/10.

 The Reset option in Google Chrome disables all extensions/plugins and resets the browser to its original default settings.

-Open Chrome in Incognito Mode > click on 3-dots Menu icon and select Settings option in the drop-down menu.
+Open Chrome in Incognito Mode > click on 3-dots Menu icon and select Settings in the drop-down menu.

 On the pop-up, click on the Reset Settings button to confirm.